ZertoPublic/Z4K/docs/PredeploymentValidation.md

 For troubleshooting purposes, refer to the the output file and log file in the local path.

-- The log file is in the format <clusterName><datetime>/logfile.log, and contains the information on the pre-validation tool execution.
+- The log file is in the format <clusterName><datetime>/logfile.log, and contains pre-validation tool execution information.

 - The output file is in the format <clusterName><datetime>/output.txt, and contains execution details and validations outputs.